Asger124/Distributed/Mutual_Exclusion/Readme.md

 **how to run program**

-    -open a terminal and navigate to the Mutual_Exclusion folder -From the terminal write go run .
+- open a terminal and navigate to the Mutual_Exclusion folder
+- From the terminal write go run .
-    -If successfull instructions will appear in the terminal -Follow the instructions
+- If successfull instructions will appear in the terminal
+- Follow the instructions
-    -Press ctrl + c to quit the program
+- Press ctrl + c to quit the program